Skip to content

 from aindo.rdml.synth import ColumnPreproc, Protection, RareCategoryDetector, TabularPreproc

-preproc = TabularPreproc(
+preproc = TabularPreproc.from_schema(

 schema=...,